 We are proud to be an inclusive school at Plymouth Grove.
+All children have an equal right to learn and succed in our school.
 Through our comprehensive approach to SEND, we strive to provide a secure, caring and happy environment in which all of our pupils can experience success and enjoyment.

 Our dedication to meet all children's individual needs helps us to maximise every child's inclusion in all aspects of school life.
 We believe in equal opportunities for all, where everyone is treated with respect, dignity and is equally valued.
 We value and honour the views of our pupils and their families and provide opportunities for them to influence change and to be fully involved in the decision-making process.

 We believe that inclusion is essential in ensuring the equality of opportunity for all learners whatever their age, gender, sexual orientation, ethnicity, disability, attainment and background.
 This demonstrates our commitment to valuing the diversity of the school community.

 At the heart of our practice are the principles of the Manchester SEND Charter: